 The result is a lighter dessert that still tastes incredible BUT one I can feel better eating more often AND serving to the twins, who asked for seconds of this!Healthy Blueberry Crisp from Running in a Skirt Click To Tweet

-Looking for Healthy Blueberry Desserts?
+Looking for Healthy Blueberry Desserts or Healthy Blueberry Recipes?
 This is it!

 I don't have a problem with enjoying the full-fat version of desserts like these, but I really do enjoy ALSO finding space for healthier versions like this.
 This recipe is healthy because it is refined sugar-free, has no oil or butter, and just so happens to be vegan and dairy-free.
 If you need it to be gluten-free you can easily use gluten-free oats and gluten-free all-purpose flour OR almond flour!